ksafranski/tetra/README.md

 #### Create

 Sending a `POST` request to the user endpoint will create a user.
-Users follow the
+User's follow the
 schema:

 ```json